hmr9162-droid/MIAP-ZIM-Project/README.md

 ## Zibliography

-Below are some projects which utilized .zim to increase the accesibility of web content:
+Below are some projects which utilize zim to increase the accesibility of web content:

 Al-Khmisy, R., Hosman, L., & Nova, R. (2023).
 Curating an Offline Wikipedia for Schools in any Language: A Road Map.
 International Journal of Emerging Technologies in Learning (iJET), 18(21), 129–148. https://doi.org/10.3991/          ijet.v18i21.44313

+Below are some projects which describe important challenges or considerations for web archiving:

 Berlin, J., Kelly, M., Nelson, M. L., & Weigle, M. C. (2023).
 To Re-experience the Web: A Framework for the Transformation and Replay of Archived Web Pages.
 ACM Trans.
 Web, 17(4). https://doi.org/10.1145/3589206